LearnersGuild/curriculum-app/modules/How-To-Learn-At-The-Guild/README.md

 - [ ] can use slack and slack commands
 - [ ] can paste a gif into slack ;P
 - [ ] can do an advanced google search

+You should be asking "how can I google this problem?" before "how do I fix this problem".